 "What if there was a place in Stockholm, like a secular church or a congregation home, where people could meet to build relationships and exchange ideas and knowledge with one another?
 A place where people could rediscover or reinvent themselves with a family they’ve chosen - in a community they were part of creating."

 After more than a year of searching but not finding a location that would fit these particular needs at a sustainable cost the community's hope was running low.
 Many had given up on the idea of a Syntheist home away from home but the two friends led by Hampus remained determined to push on.
-That determination eventually led them to the building and the space we share today, and the start of a community-creating demolition and rebuilding process that is still underway, three years later.
+That determination eventually led them to the building and the space we shared until January 2019, and the start of a community-creating demolition and rebuilding process.
 A lease contract was signed in the summer of 2015.
 The two friends quickly grew to a circle of four, who then became eight, and on it went.
-Key members like Fanny Karlsson and Joannis Magnuson joined in.
-Walls started coming down.
-More often than not at the hands of Joannis as seen in the video below.
+More active members like Fanny and Joannis joined in and walls started coming down as seen in the video below.

 The community solidified and grew around the hard physical labor and the first regular workshops and events being held.
 Early 2016 would see the birth of the cultural association called Synteistiska kulturföreningen, which is the legal entity responsible for the Node and its daily operations.
-2018 board members:
+It’s 2019 board members are:

 The organization's membership is divided up in two categories, active and passive members, with the definition of an active member being one that donates at least 100 kr per month towards the Node's continued existence.
 Passive members are those that pay the yearly membership fee of 100 kr, which is the minimum requirement for any recurring visitor that attends workshops and the like.
 Active members are entitled to certain perks such as always getting in for free or at a significant discount at all events organized by the association.

 Community members are invited to participate in the governance of the association through attending the annual general meeting which takes place before the end of March every year.
 Anyone is also welcome to participate at the Nodting events that takes place a couple of times per year and make their voices heard there.
-Beyond this it is of course also very possible (and encouraged!) to take initiatives and shoulder responsibility for what happens in the association by active participation, preferably at the Node itself but also on our different online forum such as our Facebook group and Loomio platform.
+Beyond this it is of course also very possible (and encouraged!) to take initiatives and shoulder responsibility for what happens in the association by active participation, preferably at the Node itself but also on our online planning platform Loomio and join our Facebook group to get new announcements.